 "So, instead of your body prepping to wake up, it's going in the opposite direction," the video says.
 "As a result, the second alarm may cause you to feel even more tired."

 That fragmented sleep the body undergoes in the first 10 to 30 minutes of hitting the snooze button can undo the restorative sleep and impair daytime activities, according to sleep experts.
-Health experts recommend setting one's original alarm later and waking up when it goes off the first time (AsapSCIENCE video, 3/20; Haglund, "Browbeat," Slate.
+Health experts recommend setting one's original alarm later and waking up when it goes off the first time, and trying to get at least seven hours of sleep per night (AsapSCIENCE video, 3/20; Haglund, "Browbeat," Slate.
 3/21).

 Did you know?